docksal/docksal/docs/content/stack/configuration-variables.md

 `Default: 60`

-How many seconds to give project containers before `fin project start` stops waiting for them to reach healthy state.
-(Should divide by 5)
+How many seconds to give project containers to reach `healthy` state before `fin` considers the stack startup as failed.
+(Should be a multiple of 5)

 ### MYSQL_ROOT_PASSWORD